NCCN Guidelines for Early Detection

 These results are for patients who began radiation when follow-up testing shows PSA levels 0.3 tp 0.6 and when high enough radiation dosage is used (possibly 6500cGy pronounced centi-Gray).

 Treatment at this early time is critical to the success of salvage radiation.
-After surgery, it’s crucial for patients to take follow-up PSA tests on a regular schedule of 3, 6, or 12 months, as appropriate for their situation and time since surgery, to insure that the opportunity for treatment at these low PSA values is not missed.
+After surgery, its crucial for patients to take follow-up PSA tests on a regular schedule of 3, 6, or 12 months, as appropriate for their situation and time since surgery, to insure that the opportunity for treatment at these low PSA values is not missed.

 Successful use of salvage radiation is fairly new and much dispute exists over which treatment is best for each patient, when it is best to begin, and how effective each treatment is.
 Nevertheless, a growing consensus suggests that an excellent second bite at the apple of success is becoming possible.
 However, failure to take follow-up treatment. if there is recurrence, will result in 2/3 of the patients having metastatic (spread) disease within 10 years.